WHOIGit/metatryp-2.0/README.md

 # METATRYP v.
 2.0 Documentation
 These tools are intended to help researchers answer questions about proteomics data.
 Written in Python 3.6 on a Unix operating system (linux/macOS).

-**WARNING: This documenation is under active development and is subject to change at this time.**

 Some specific questions that these tools help provide answers for include:

 * Is tryptic peptide XXX found in Proteome A and Proteome B?